 Sondheim himself once said the only real difference between opera and Broadway is where the show’s done.
 Broadway is a great American art form, and there’s no shame about re-writing or revising works for a new audience.
 This is one of the things Broadway does (and opera does too, for that matter, though not as often).
 The only question is whether it’s done well or badly.
 Director Diane Paulus (Pippin), adapter Suzan-Lori Parks (Topdog/Underdog), lighting designer Christopher Akerlind (with his looming shadows), indeed, the whole production team – they’ve done well with an excellent cast, including the towering Alvin Crawford as the bully Crown and Kingsley Leggs as a more pugnacious, less comic, un-snaky Sportin’ Life.

-Frankly, his is a Sportin’ Life I prefer because it makes Bess’ decision to follow him at the end seem more a calculation about her survival and less because Bess she’s actually drawn to him and his drugs.
-So she’s not a “liquor-guzzling slut.”
-She’s not just hopping into bed with any convenient drug-and-sex supply.
-In short, Bess is not what Sportin’ Life always thought she was as well.
+Frankly, his is a Sportin’ Life I prefer because it makes Bess’ decision to follow him at the end seem more a calculation about her survival and less because Bess is seduced by him and his drugs — meaning she’s not a “liquor-guzzling slut.”
+She’s not hopping into bed with any convenient drug-and-sex supply.
+In short, Bess is not what Sportin’ Life always thought she was.
 She may not be the most noble creature, but she’s not completely depraved, either.
 And that makes Porgy’s decision to follow her not so high-minded and hopeless.
 She does love him, she could be won back — if a real alternative for survival is offered her.

 Simply put: This is a seriously streamlined but still sensuous, powerful and beautifully sung show, well thought-out in its changes.
 So if someone tells you, Porgy and Bess is not worth seeing unless it’s the three-and-a-half hour opera, then tell them what Sportin’ Life says.